min2ha/ukwa-site/content/target/54962/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Carney and Hammond join forces on Brexit risk

 Mark Carney made the direct link between "weaker real income growth" and the process of leaving the European Union.
 Speaking alongside the governor, Philip Hammond said that no-one voted for Brexit to become poorer.
 He also made it clear that he wants to put the economy at the heart of the Brexit negotiations.